CHAPTER I

 §.
 10

-2. charitable contributions, inheritances and bequests,
+2. donations, inheritances and bequests,

 3. subsidies from legal persons,

-4. income from collections and public events,
+4. proceeds from collections and public events,

-5. income from personal and real property,
+5. income from movable and immovable property,

 §.
 12